 📧 Email: info@dubiz.co

-The primary distinction between mainland vs freezone businesses is that the former are unable to conduct business outside of the free zone without the assistance of a local agent.
+The primary distinction between UAE free zone vs mainland businesses is that the former are unable to conduct business outside of the free zone without the DED license.
 Mainland businesses are exempt from this restriction and are permitted to operate anywhere in the United Arab Emirates.

 Both the mainland and the free zone require a license for the company formation.
 These licenses offer different benefits, among which the major difference remains in functionality with and without a local agent.